Accident Hot Spots: Child aged 5+

 Kids Out and About

-Your child will also be starting school now and all sorts of safety and security messages will be reinforced here, especially the big ones like road safety, the danger of strangers etc. But they will also be feeling much more grown up and eager to flex their newly independent muscles.
+Your child will also be starting school now and all sorts of safety and security messages will be reinforced here, especially the big ones like road safety, and the danger of strangers etc. But they will also be feeling much more grown up and eager to flex their newly independent muscles.

 With their physical growth and ability comes invention!
 While you may know the real way to use certain play equipment, indoor or out, their imaginations will allow them to invent many different ways to use it, not always safely.
-If at a playground, try and make sure that play areas have an impact absorbing rubber pellet or bark covered floor, rather than concrete.
+If at a playground, try to make sure that play areas have an impact absorbing rubber pellet or bark covered floor, rather than concrete.

 Walking and Cycling to School